Lywx/Lywxism/_posts/2015-1-3-knowledge-retrieval-system.markdown

 According to my personal experiment, it did have a positive effect on my work and life.
 So keep this thought in your brain:

-> True knowledge is a retrievable runtime execution of actions and thought.
+> True knowledge is retrievable runtime execution of actions and thought.

 [Sprache]: https://github.com/sprache/Sprache